 While Java, C, and Python top the list of the most popular programming languages right now, the developer world remains ever-changing, as seen by the fluctuating popularity of top coding languages each year on the TIOBE Index, which released its August edition this week.
+(Note: This article about programming languages is available as a free PDF download.)

 The TIOBE Index estimates the popularity of programming languages worldwide based on results from major search engines, including Google, Bing, Wikipedia, Amazon, YouTube, and Baidu.
 While it is not a perfect measure, its rankings are broadly in line with others, TechRepublic’s Nick Heath noted.